VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 		-- "npc"  can follow owner.
 Fights as specified by 'specific_attack', 'group_attack', 'passive', and 'retaliates'.
 Will additionally attack all mobs of 'type' "monster" on sight (this is not affected by 'passive', bug or feature?).

 	persist_in_peaceful = false,
-	-- if true this mob will not be removed in peaceful mode despite being classified as "monster".
-It will however not attack the player.
+	-- Default is false for monsters and true for all other mobs.
+If false mob will immediately be removed in peaceful mode.

 	hp_min = 1,
 	-- the minimum health value the mob can spawn with.